ChahinezBENF/SBA308A/README.md

-# Application :  music app using Last.fm's API
+# Application :
+This project is a music discovery web application that allows users to explore and interact with music data using the Last.fm API
 # Features :
 - Track Search :
   * Allow users to search for songs by name and display results with song details.